iPlumb3r/Simpliscope/ReadMe.md

 Introduction
 -
-To continu in French its <a href="https://github.com/iPlumb3r/Dicho-Scope/blob/master/Introduction_FR.md">here</a>.
+To continue in French its <a href="https://github.com/iPlumb3r/Dicho-Scope/blob/master/Introduction_FR.md">here</a>.

-To continu in English its <a href="https://github.com/iPlumb3r/Dicho-Scope/blob/master/Introduction_EN.md">here</a>.
+To continue in English its <a href="https://github.com/iPlumb3r/Dicho-Scope/blob/master/Introduction_EN.md">here</a>.